General file and code troubleshooting

 - The original Fireworks PNG file from which the files were exported.

 Most troubleshooting begins by opening the source file, the PNG file created in Fireworks.
 This is not the HTML file exported and published on the Internet.
 Rather, it is the original file created in Fireworks.
 Although the code will not be read here, this is the place to check the settings that mandate how the code is exported from Fireworks.

 - The HTML and images exported from Fireworks.

 Note: New to Fireworks MX, if a PNG file cannot be located, a new one can be generated in Fireworks MX by using the Reconstitute Table feature in the File menu.
 This feature will create a new PNG file out of HTML code that contains a table.
 This feature will not recreate the editable text and vectors that were available to you in the original PNG file, so it is important to save and keep your original Fireworks source PNG files.
-See the tutorial Creating Macromedia Fireworks MX documents from HTML for more information on this new feature.

 When troubleshooting any problem, it is important to isolate the problem.
 The following questions will help you identify the parameters of the issue:

 Does the problem impair performance or appearance?
 Does it act differently than you would expect?

 - Where am I seeing the problem?